univention/ucs-school/doc/kelvin/docs/authentication-authorization.rst

 The token will be valid for a configurable amount of time (default 60 minutes), after which it must be renewed.
 To change the value see chapter :ref:`Token validity`.

+The time a token is valid is stored inside the JWT token in the ``exp`` attribute.

 Example ``curl`` command to retrieve a token::

     $ curl -i -k -X POST https://<fqdn>/ucsschool/kelvin/token \